-AXIS Hybrid Mutual Funds offer 5 different types of mutual fund schemes under the hybrid mutual fund category.
-The total AUM belonging to these hybrid funds as on November 2022 is Rs 248,802 crores.
+AXIS Hybrid Mutual Funds', offer 5 different types of mutual fund schemes under the hybrid mutual fund category.
+The total AUM belonging to these hybrid funds as on March 2023 is Rs 238,904 crores.
 The AXIS hybrid schemes include balanced funds, multi-asset allocation funds, balanced advantage funds, equity savings funds, and arbitrage funds.

 Axis Hybrid Funds are balanced funds that invest in stocks of companies for exposure to equities.
 Simultaneously, Axis Hybrid Mutual Funds invests in fixed income instruments or debt instruments to balance the risk of the portfolio.